Marcokorcak/TCP-IP-Attack/README.md

 with the cookie countermeasure turned on and with it turned off, it is evident that the

 countermeasure impacted our results.
-Having the countermeasure turned off, we were able to run
+Having the countermeasure turned off, I was able to run

 the attacks successfully meaning the telnet connection could not be established and it timed out.

-With the countermeasure turned on (SYN cookie set to 1), the attacks failed since we were able
+With the countermeasure turned on (SYN cookie set to 1), the attacks failed since I was able

 to establish a telnet connection with the victim.